top of page

 Dark Beer

 One common misconception we find on our Calgary Brewery Tours is that people believe that darker beers are stronger in alcohol.
-While some dark beers like a Baltic Porter, Eisbock or Imperial Stout do provide a higher alcohol content, most varieties of Stouts, Browns, Porters and Schwarzbier come in around 4-5.5% ABV, making them no more dangerous than most beers.
+While some dark beers like a Baltic Porter, Eisbock or Imperial Stout do provide a higher alcohol content, most varieties of Stouts, Browns, Porters and Schwarzbier come in around 4-5.5% ABV, making them no more dangerous than most other beers.
 While alcohol content may not be the sole reason for enjoying a darker beer, the increased alcohol level certainly adds to their appeal during the colder months.

 Some dark beers like stouts will also have a more substantial mouthfeel compared to their lighter counterparts.
 This thicker and more viscous texture adds to their overall appeal in winter, as it creates a sense of indulgence and comfort.
 Not all dark beers however have this creaminess.
 Schwarzbiers, which are dark lagers contain all the roastiness, but none of the thickness.
 When paired with hearty winter meals or enjoyed on their own, dark beers provide a satisfying and decadent experience.